syncfusion-content/wpf-docs/wpf/DataGrid/Performance.md

 {% endhighlight %}
 {% endtabs %}

-### Imporving loading performance when DataGrid loaded into the ScrollViewer
+### Improving loading performance when DataGrid loaded into the ScrollViewer

-When loading datagrid inside other controls disables virtulaization which causes the performance delay.
-You can improve the loading performance when datagrid loaded into the scrollviewer by setting height for the datagrid.
+When loading datagrid inside other controls disables virtualization which causes the performance delay.
+You can improve the loading performance when datagrid loaded into the scroll viewer by setting height for the datagrid.

 {% tabs %}
 {% highlight xaml %}